Austin Work Injury Lawyers

 - Whether equipment operators were properly trained for the job

 All of these factors will play an important role in your case and how we pursue compensation.

 Work-related accidents often involve multiple parties.
-Construction sites, which have one of the highest risk of accidents and injuries, often involve multiple contractors, builders, sub-contractors and other parties.
+Construction sites, which have one of the highest risks of accidents and injuries, often involve multiple contractors, builders, sub-contractors, and other parties.